 We have more time now to source for inventory and trust that someone else at a prep center will do a great job of processing that inventory for us.
 Again, like other aspects of outsourcing, after we started using a prep center we asked ourselves, “Why didn’t we do this earlier?”
 The impact on our business has been tremendous, and it has truly helped us work less and make more money at our FBA business.

 Many people ask me, “Stephen, which prep centers do you recommend?”
 Without hesitation I tell them to look into Brown Box Ninja.
-They have two locations, have consistently fast turnaround, great prices, and quality customer service.
+They are located in Texas, have consistently fast turnaround, great prices, and quality customer service.
 On top of prepping, packing, and shipping items to Amazon, they also offer other great services like storage and fulfilling merchant fulfilled orders.
-Their storage fees are cheaper than Amazon, so if you have a slow moving FBA inventory, then consider selling the item as merchant fulfilled and have Brown Box Ninja store and ship it for you.
-Both locations are in Texas, which is a good centralized location to save you money when shipping to multiple warehouses across the country.
+Their storage fees are much cheaper than Amazon, so if you have a slow moving FBA inventory, then consider selling the item as merchant fulfilled and have Brown Box Ninja store and ship it for you.

 Now, I’d love to hear from you.
 Do you use a prep center?
 If not, then what is holding you back?
 If you do use a prep center, what do you like most about it?
 Note: Please do not mention any specific prep center as those comments will be edited to remove the mention of the prep center.